Orbital sander? Rotary sander? Facts and figures!Orbital and rotary sanders

 The functional principle of the orbital sander

 A rectangular abrasive plate is coated with an abrasive material and makes circular movements.
 It is powered by a flywheel.
-The abrasive material is attached with Velcro or with collets.
+The abrasive material is attached with hook and loop or with collets.

 The functional principle of the rotary sander

 Here, a round sanding pad is covered with an abrasive material, which is circularly driven via a flywheel as in the orbital sander.
 In addition to the circular motion, the sanding pad rotates.
-The sandpaper is fixed on the sanding plate with Velcro.
+The sandpaper is fixed on the sanding plate with hook and loop.

 For most machines, the sanding speed, i.e. the speed of the flywheel, can be adjusted.
 This is an advantage, especially when working with different grain sizes.
 The path of the sanding plates is also important.
 In the orbital sander, this path is referred to as a sanding stroke and in a rotary sander as an oscillating circuit.
 The smaller these two paths, the finer the sanding pattern becomes.
 In both devices, the sanding dust is extracted out through holes in the abrasive material and the sanding plate, as long as a vacuum cleaner is connected.
 This protects the abrasive material and also improves the sanding pattern.